Herysia/CustomKeyBinds/README.md

 - Steam 2020.12.9s support ONLY (send me Itch obfuscated names if you want it)
 - Code with unobfuscated names is available in 2020.9.9s branch

-## Known issues
-When selecting Escape keybind, the key will be set properly but it'll close the settings window.

 ## Installation
 - Download the [lastest release](https://github.com/Herysia/CustomKeyBinds/releases/latest).